txt/plm19/doc/llvm.md

 Simplifies them.
 Abstracts them away to numerous separate modules... which means now you can add your own.

-## What is it?

-At the front end you can have C, Scala, Perl, Lua, and many other high level languages.
+At the front end of LLVM you can have C, Scala, Perl, Lua, and many other high level languages.
 At the backend, you have the natives code that run directly on the machine.

 At the center is your intermediate code representation.
 If every high level languages can be represented in this LLVM IR format, then analysis tools based on this IR can be easily reused - that is the basic rational.